-Courses successfully completed at Canadian universities will be assessed on a course-by-course basis at the time of evaluation as UBC does not publish pre-approved transfer credit for these institutions.
+University-level courses successfully completed at Canadian universities will be assessed on a course-by-course basis at the time of evaluation.
+UBC does not publish pre-approved transfer credit for these institutions.
 If a course has not yet been approved, you may be asked to submit a copy of the course description from your previous institution’s academic calendar.

 Canadian colleges, institutes of technology, and colleges of applied arts and technology

-UBC will consider applicants who have successfully completed an academically appropriate diploma program and achieved competitive standing from institutes of technology and colleges of applied arts and technology.
+UBC will consider your application if you have successfully completed an academically appropriate diploma program and achieved competitive standing from an institute of technology or a college of applied arts and technology.
 Admission is determined on an individual basis and courses are generally not transferable.

 Calculation of UBC admission averages

-The minimum academic standing to qualify for admission to UBC is an admission average of C (60% where 50% is a passing grade) or a 2.0 on a 4.0 point scale.
-Meeting this minimum entrance requirement does not guarantee admission, as entry into many programs is competitive.
+The minimum academic standing to qualify for admission to UBC is an admission average of C (60%, where 50% is a passing grade) or a 2.0 on a 4.0 point scale.
+Meeting this minimum entrance requirement does not guarantee admission, as entry into many degree programs is competitive.

 Admission to UBC is based on transferable university-level coursework taken prior to attending UBC.
-The amount of transferable course credit taken determines how the admissions average is calculated.
+The amount of transferable course credit taken determines how the admission average is calculated.

 |Credits taken||How admission is calculated|